Immunisation

 There is now a vaccine to help protect against meningococcal group B (MenB) disease.
 The vaccine is being offered in the routine immunisation programme in the UK.

-A guide to immunisation for young people - your questions answered (leaflet)
+A guide to immunisation for teenagers and young people (leaflet)

-A guide to vaccinations from two years old until starting primary school : pre-school immunisations
+A guide to vaccinations for pre-school - for children aged 2 years old until primary school (leaflet)

-This guide provides information on the routine immunisations that are given to children before they start school to help protect them from serious childhood diseases.
+This guide provides information on the routine vaccinations that are given to children before they start school to help protect them from serious childhood diseases.
+It describes these diseases and explains why young children need protection against them.
+It also answers some of the most common questions about pre-school vaccination.

-A quick guide to childhood immunisations for the parents of premature babies - for babies born on or after 1st January 2020
+A quick guide to childhood immunisations for the parents of premature babies (leaflet)

 Are you starting university in England?
 Protect yourself against meningitis and septicaemia